JQEstrada/versioncontrol/README.md

 ## FEATURES TO COME

-These features will be added in next versions
+These features will be added in next versions by the following order of importance
 1. User specific information (keeping track of who does what / permissions)
+2. Versioning / Version files pull
-2. Multi user support
+3. Multi user support
-3. File changes conflict manager
+4. File changes conflict manager
-4. Branching
+5. Branching
-5. Local intermediate repository
+6. Local intermediate repository

 ## CONTRIBUTORS